Evanlab02/ShoppingListApp-Legacy/ROADMAP.md

 ### Refactoring and Improvements

 - [ ] Add to register endpoint to check for matching passwords
+- [ ] Add tests for database repositories in Shopping List App
 - [x] Change API Key Header to be based on application.properties
 - [x] Add support for different environments (dev, prod)